-2023 CLE BY THE SEA - PROPOSED TRACK AGENDA (12 CLE Hours)
+2024 CLE BY THE SEA - PROPOSED TRACK AGENDA (12 CLE Hours)

-Please use \ in the title section to identify specialization segment of the program
+Please use \ast in the title section to identify specialization segment of the program

-Monday, 7/1 0 8: 15 a.m 12:30 p.m.
-(4 hours with 15-minute break - 255 minutes) Time Title of Segment - Proposed Speaker(s) Tuesday, 7/1 11 8: 15 a.m 12:30 p.m.
-(4 hours with 15-minute break- 255 minutes) Time Title of Segment - Proposed Speaker(s) Wednesday, 7/12 2 8:15 a.m 12:30 p.m.
+Monday, 7/8, 8:15 a.m 12:30 p.m.
+(4 hours with 15-minute break - 255 minutes) Time Title of Segment - Proposed Speaker(s) Tuesday, 7/ /9, 8:15 a.m 12:30 p.m.
+(4 hours with 15-minute break- 255 minutes) Time Title of Segment - Proposed Speaker(s) Wednesday 7, 7/10, 8:15 a.m 12:30 p.m.
 (4 hours with 15-minute break- 255 minutes) Time Title of Segment - Proposed Speaker(s)

-2023 CLE BY THE SEA PROPOSED TIMELINE
+2024 CLE BY THE SEA PROPOSED TIMELINE

-With marketing deadlines, requirements of the venue, and expectations of the attendees, we must adhere to meeting specific deadlines.
-To properly organize and manage this event, it is critical for chairs to communicate often with your assigned program coordinator as well as your faculty to ensure everyone is timely moving forward.
+With marketing deadlines, venue requirements, and attendees' expectations, we must adhere to meeting specific deadlines.
+To properly organize and manage this event, it is critical for chairs to communicate often with their assigned program coordinator as well as their faculty to ensure everyone is timely moving forward.
 Thus, if your proposal is selected, included below is a timeline of important deadlines and expectations which must be met to have a successful event.